Skip to main content

 Deletion & return

-The AVV (data processing agreement) is designed for institutional clients (authorities, law firms, counselling centres).
 For private customers who use civitas. themselves, civitas. is the controller under Art.
-4 No. 7 GDPR — here the Privacy Policy applies, not an AVV.
+4 Nr.
+7 DSGVO — here the Privacy Policy applies, not a data processing agreement.

 Category 05